cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

 `capacity` | Total storage capacity `changefeed.backfill_count` | Number of changefeeds currently executing backfill `changefeed.backfill_pending_ranges` | Number of ranges in an ongoing backfill that are yet to be fully emitted `changefeed.commit_latency` | Event commit latency: a difference between event MVCC timestamp and the time it was acknowledged by the downstream sink.
-If the sink batches events,  then the difference between the oldest event in the batch and acknowledgement is recorded; Excludes latency during backfill
+If the sink batches events,  then the difference between the earliest event in the batch and acknowledgement is recorded; Excludes latency during backfill
 `changefeed.emitted_messages` | Messages emitted by all feeds `changefeed.error_retries` | Total retryable errors encountered by all changefeeds `changefeed.failures` | Total number of changefeed jobs which have failed